Nikita-Filonov/ui-coverage-tool-js/README.md

 ## Usage

-Below are examples of how to use the tool with two popular UI automation
+Below are examples of how to use the tool with popular UI automation
 frameworks: `Playwright`, `Puppeteer`, `Selenium`.
 In both cases, coverage data is automatically saved to the `./coverage-results` folder after each call to `await tracker.trackCoverage(...)`.